 Ebony Bridwell-Mitchell, Harvard Graduate School of Education, Thursday, April 20, 2017, 2-3:30 p.m., Gentry 131

 Past CEPA Speakers:

 Feb.
 22, 2017 — Jorge Agüero, assistant professor, Department of Economics and El Instituto at the University of Connecticut: “School Quality and Behavioral Responses: Evidence From the Expansion of the School Day in Peru.”
-View a video of the presentation.
+View a video of the presentation; or, see photos here.

 Feb.
 1, 2017 — Dania Francis, assistant professor of economics and Afro-American Studies in the Department of Economics, University of Massachusetts—Amherst: “Gatekeepers: Evidence of Gender and Race Bias in School Counselor Recommendations for Advanced Coursework” — View photos or the video from the presentation.

 Sept.
 27, 2016 — Peter Youngs, associate professor at the University of Virginia’s Curry School of Education: “The Role of Social Context In Novice Teacher Development” — View photos from Youngs’ talk; access the video here.